w3c/wcag3/guidelines/groups/interactive-components/expected-behavior/consistent-labels.md

 status: exploratory
 ---

-:term[Interactive components] with the same functionality have consistent labels.
+:term[Interactive elements] with the same functionality have consistent labels.